Bola Johnson

 Bola Johnson (6 July 1947 — 6 April 2014) was a Nigerian musician and bandleader.

-He was born to a traditional musician family, had his primary school at Livings Stone Academy situated at Ijero, in Ebute-Metta, Lagos.
+He was born to a traditional musician family, and had his primary school at Livings Stone Academy situated at Ijero, in Ebute-Metta, Lagos.
 After his primary school education, he gained admission into Eko Boys High School, Mushin, Lagos.
 In 1963 due to lack of finance, he stopped studying when he was in the fourth class of his secondary school education.

 Eventually, he decided to learn typing in the commercial school in Ebute-Meta, Lagos; within three months he was able to type.
 During this period, BJ was a really good footballer.
 His sport activities secured him a job through a talent finder.
 He relocated to Ilorin in Kwara State as a typist with Government Trade Centre (Ilorin) Kwara state in Nigeria, where he played for the state football club.
 He played for the senior team until in 1965; as a result of Northern zoning policy he left Ilorin for Ibadan.

 Due to his love for music, Bola Johnson played in the band of Mr Eric Akaeze a highlife band in Ibadan; he played maracas in the group.
 In the process, Bola Johnson learns how to blow the trumpet.
 After he had mastered how to play the trumpet, Bola Johnson formed his own band and named it (Bola Johnson and his Easy Life Top Beats) in 1968.

 During his musical career in Ibadan, Bola Johnson took part in a comedy Programme called "Hello Fans" in Radio Nigeria Ibadan and played a part as Papa Rebecca (Rebecca’s father).
 Been popular in Ibadan, Bola Johnson moved to Zaria in the northern part of Nigeria, with his band.
-He played Fridays and Saturdays in a Hotel Called "Jubilee Hotel" in Zaire.
+He played Fridays and Saturdays in a Hotel Called "Jubilee Hotel" in Zaria.